 Implications for Nonprofits

 It behooves nonprofits seeking support from government and a growing number of “data-driven” foundations and corporations to document the existing evidence of their programs’ effectiveness.
-See my tips on conducting a literature review to do this.

 In the absence of such data, groups have tough choices to make about incorporating “Evidence-based Practices” into their programming and accessing the considerable expertise needed to conduct a rigorous impact evaluation of their as-yet un-validated solution.